tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_diving_into_dot_notation.md

 At the beginning of the section on [Using an API like a developer](docapis_scenario_for_using_weather_api.html#endgoal), I showed an example of [embedding the wind speed](docapis_scenario_for_using_weather_api.html#endgoal) and other details on a website.
 Now let's revisit this code example and see how it's put together.

-Copy the following code into a basic HTML page, customize the `APIKEY` value, and view the page in the browser:
+Copy the following code into a basic HTML page:

 ```html
 <html>